SimCS: Simulation for Domain Incremental Online Continual Segmentation: Methodology

 \emph{Regularization-based methods}~\cite{ewc,li2017learning} are a family of continual learning methods extensively studied in image-classification.
 Instead of optimizing~\eqref{eq:naive}, these methods update the model by optimizing:

 where $\mathcal L_\text{reg}(\cdot)$ is the regularization term used to mitigate forgetting, which is algorithm-specific, and $\lambda$ is a coefficient that controls the regularization strength.
-Note that only data from the current step $S_t$ and possibly some cached historical models $\btheta_{t-k}$ are used for regularization, \ie, no historical data is used for optimization.
+Note that only data from the current step $S_t$ and possibly cached historical models $\btheta_{t-k}$ are used for regularization; no historical data is used for optimization.
 We also consider relaxing the constraint on storing old data and complement our benchmark by comparing against \emph{replay-based methods}~\cite{chaudhry2019tiny}.
 In particular, we allow the model to store a few historical training samples in a small replay buffer.
-During training, the old data provides a form of regularization, \ie, we optimize:
+During training, we optimize:

 where $\mathcal L_{\text{rep}}(\btheta_t, S_{\text{rep}_t})$ computes the loss on a batch of data $S_{\text{rep}_t}$ sampled from the replay buffer at step $t$.
 In the simplest form~\cite{chaudhry2019tiny}, $\mathcal L_\text{rep}(\cdot)$ is the same as $\mathcal L(\cdot)$ but computed on $S_{\text{rep}_t}$.
-Despite its simplicity, this approach is effective in mitigating forgetting for image classification~\cite{chaudhry2019tiny,prabhu2020gdumb}.
+Despite its simplicity, this approach is effective in mitigating forgetting for image classification~\cite{prabhu2020gdumb}.